Feel it fully without telling a story

 If you give yourself a little time to see and hear yourself, then you can hear what your Self needs to work this through.
 If you can give yourself some time to matter, your actions will matter to you.
 Otherwise, you relegate yourself to your story that unfairly defines you and informs your actions and quality of life.
 And, well, you know that story.

-One thought on “Feel it fully without telling a story
+One response to “Feel it fully without telling a story”

 1. Yes.
 Thank you.
 Letting your body matter, being listened to, giving it breath and a voice.
 Bringing awareness to how we use our stories.